kwatts949/CurriculumVitae/README.md

 - Managed and maintained client accounts, including preparing self-assessment tax returns
 - Proven track record of high-quality and accurate work under time pressure, resulting in two promotions within a just over a year.
 - Demonstrated exceptional work ethic and attention to detail, resulting in me being the first port of call for urgent and complex work.
-- Showed the ability to lead, by delivering induction training and support to 10 new starters with just 24 hours notice.
+- Showed the ability to lead, by delivering induction training, mentoring and support to 10 new starters with just 24 hours notice.

 ## **Trainee Auditor Graduate Scheme**
 ### **The Audit Commission** (September 2009 - June 2010)